j0rd1smit/j0rd1smit.github.io/content/til/2022-06-29-how-to-pass-data-to-pytest-fixtures-from-the-cli/index.md

 ---
-title: "How to pass data to PyTest fixtures from the CLI."
+title: "How to pass data to PyTest fixtures from the CLI"
 date: 2022-06-29T21:45:20+02:00
 publishdate: 2022-06-29T21:45:20+02:00
 tags: []